 Put It On Display

 If you’re an organizational freak and want to add a fresh look to your kitchen, remove the cabinet doors for open storage.
-This simple change is a great replacement for a complete cabinet change.
+This simple change is a great replacement for a complete cabinet change and you can always draw on inspiration from the cabinet experts.
 It energizes the room with a refreshing, county-esque look and shows off your exceptional organization skills.
 This is also a fantastic way to display any nice kitchen knick-knacks or china you may own.

 Before doing this, it might be best to ask for the landlord’s permission.
 You can easily add the doors back onto the cabinets, but giving your landlord a heads up about this change will keep him or her from receiving a shocking surprise the next time they visit the house.